-People with mild rosacea might not even ask their doctors about it.
+If you have mild rosacea, you may not even talk to your doctor about it.
 But whether you have been diagnosed with rosacea or not, there are some signs you shouldn't ignore.
 You should see your doctor if:

 You have just developed symptoms, such as facial redness.
-Rosacea can look like some other serious diseases, so it's important to get a proper diagnosis to rule them out.
+Rosacea can look like some other diseases, so it's important to get a diagnosis.

-You have developed bumps, pimples or visible blood vessels -- small red, purple or blue lines -- on your face.
-These can be signs of worsening rosacea.
-It's important to get treatment before your condition advances further.
+You have developed bumps, pimples, or visible blood vessels -- small red, purple, or blue lines -- on your face.
+These can be signs of your rosacea getting worse.
+It's important to get treatment before your condition gets more serious.

 Your rosacea symptoms are causing you anxiety or embarrassment.
-It's very common for people with rosacea to become ashamed of their appearance.
-However, don't surrender to your condition.
+It's normal for people with rosacea to be self-conscious.
+Try not to get stressed.
 There are treatments that can help.

 Your eyes are affected.
-Many people with rosacea have eye symptoms.
+Many people with rosacea have itchy.
 They might be dry, itchy, painful, or bloodshot.
-Your eyelids might be red and swollen.
+Your eyelids might be red and itchy.
 Untreated, these symptoms can sometimes lead to serious eye damage.